Example-Driven Intent Prediction with Observers: Examples

 \section{Examples}

-Table 6 shows examples of predictions on the \textsc{HWU} corpus using both example-driven and observers.
+Table 6 shows examples of predictions on the \textsc{HWU} corpus using both observers and example-driven.
 These examples show that semantically similar example utterances are identified, particularly when using observers.
 Furthermore, the examples in Table 6 show that explicitly reasoning over examples makes intent classification models more interpretable.

 \definecolor{green}{HTML}{15B01A}